JetBrains/TeamCity.VSTest.TestAdapter/README.md

 * Add the NuGet reference to the [Visual Studio Test Platform](https://www.nuget.org/packages/Microsoft.NET.Test.Sdk/).

-or just create the a test project from the command line:
+or just create the a test project from the command line using the specified [template](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-new):

 ```
 dotnet new mstest